ub3rsick/ub3rsick.github.io/_posts/2020-05-12-frida-instrumentation-ios-nsurlsession.md

 script = session.create_script(classnames)
 script.load()
 ```
 The script lists all the class names in the application.
-We are interested only in Objective C classes used for HTTP/HTTPS requests such as **NSURLConnection** and **NSURLSesssion**.
+We are interested only in Objective C classes used for HTTP/HTTPS requests such as **NSURLConnection** and **NSURLSession**.
 To filter out only the output of the python script and run it through grep.

 `python aarogya_setu.py | grep -iE "nsurlsession|nsurlconnection"`